Hydro Energy using the Power of Water

 In fact, for rural or mountainous homes with no mains electricity connection, a good micro hydro system will generate a steady, more reliable electricity supply than other forms of renewable energy and possibly at a lower cost.
 Depending upon the type of system installed, the power can be used for lighting and electrical appliances and for heating and hot water other forms of renewable energy such as solar panels can be used.

 In the next tutorial about Hydro Energy we will look at one of the oldest and easiest ways of extracting usable power from the water flowing in a river or stream, by using a Waterwheel.
-Although water wheels are often considered to be relics from the beginning of the industrial revolution, modern water wheels are not as primitive as those of the past and continue to be used for low-voltage electrical power generation in a small scale hydro energy system.
+Although water wheels are often considered to be relics from the beginning of the industrial revolution, modern water wheels are not as primitive as those of the past and continue to be used for low-voltage electrical power generation in a small scale hydro power system.

 For more information about “Hydro Energy” and how to generate your own electricity using the power of water, or obtain more hydro energy information about the various small scale hydro energy systems available, or to explore the advantages and disadvantages of hydro power, then Click Here to order your copy from Amazon today about small scale and low head hydro systems which can be used for generating electricity.